 (Ding!
 Dong!
 It's Musicians' Union shark time...
-Due to recent wedding client expectations and wider feedback from the team of musicians, we've updated our fees for commercial bookings across all of our productions so that they are closer to Musicians' Union National Gig Rates April 2018 (see below).
+Due to recent wedding client expectations and wider feedback from the team of musicians, we've updated our performance fees for commercial bookings across all of our productions so that they are closer to the Musicians' Union National Gig Rates April 2018 (see below).

 Red & Black Music has traditionally paid moderate fees in comparison to other artists, productions and labels to keep ourselves competitive and accessible to promoters.
 Given the high calibre of musicians we're booking and the increased expectations required (in particular for weddings) we've deemed it necessary to address these fees.

 Unfortunately, this update will mean that the commercial fees will increase for the most part.

 We've finally ditched the tapered fees structure that's been in place since 2010 so that the fee for performing solo becomes the same as the fee for performing as part of a larger lineup.